01-edu/public/subjects/ai/backtesting-sp500/README.md

 - [`stock_prices.csv`](./data/stock_prices.csv): contains the close prices for all the companies that had been in the SP500.
 It contains a lot of missing data.

   The adjusted close price may be unavailable for three main reasons:

   - The company doesn't exist at date `d`
-  - The company is not public
+  - The company is not publicly traded
   - Its close price hasn't been reported

 _Note: The quality of this data set is not good: some prices are wrong, there are some prices spikes, there are some prices adjustments (share split, dividend distribution) - the price adjustment is corrected in the adjusted close.
 This data is not provided for this project to let you understand what is bad quality data and how important it is to detect outliers and missing values.
 The idea is not to correct the full data set manually, but to correct the main problems._